RajeshKGangwar/VehicleClassifierApp/README.md

 ## Problem Statement
-Dataset in .pdf file format extension is given which consists of images different vehicles.
-Using this dataset you need to prepare an Machine learning model which classifies vehicles in categories based on its body types i.e size such as Sedan, Hatchback, SUV, Sub-SUV, MUV etc.
+Raw Dataset in .pdf file format extension is given which consists of images of different vehicles.
+Using this dataset you need to prepare an Machine learning model which classifies vehicles in categories based on its body types i.e size such as Sedan, Hatchback, SUV, MUV etc.